-HMRC started contacting people who may qualify for the Self-employment Income Support scheme on 4 May, inviting them to check their eligibility by text message, email and letter.
-Everyone contacted was given a date and time to submit their applications, so even though applications open towards the end of July, this isn’t necessarily the date you’ll need to apply on.
+HMRC will start contacting people who might qualify for the fifth Self-employment Income Support scheme over the next few weeks, inviting them to check their eligibility by text message, email and letter.
+Everyone contacted will be given a date and time to submit their applications, so even though applications open towards the end of July, this isn’t necessarily the date you’ll need to apply on.
 If you don’t receive a notification from HMRC, it doesn’t necessarily mean you’re not eligible and you can still use the checker to find out.

 What if some of my income is from self-employment and some from employment?

-Provided you’ve made more than half your income from self-employment over the past three tax years and you earned less than £50,000 on average each year, you should still qualify for the scheme.
+Provided you’ve made more than half your income from self-employment over the past four tax years and you earned less than £50,000 on average each year, you should still qualify for the scheme.

 How much can I get?

-If you qualify for support from the scheme, you’ll be able to claim a taxable grant worth 80% of your average trading profits.
-Grants are decided on your profits over the last three tax years up to and including the 2018/19 tax year, or your profits over the last two or one tax years if you haven’t yet been self-employed for four tax years.
+If you qualify for support from the scheme, you’ll be able to claim a fourth taxable grant worth 80% of your average trading profits.
+Grants are decided on your profits over the last four tax years up to and including the 2019/20 tax year, or your profits over the last three tax years if you haven’t yet been self-employed for four tax years.
 If there was a tax year during the past four years where you didn’t submit a return, HMRC will work out your average monthly trading profit from the 2019/20 tax year alone.

 As the cash is a grant rather than a loan, it does not have to be repaid.
 However, it is taxable, so you will have to include it as income on your tax return and pay tax on it.